top of page

-Veterinary Physiotherapy is the application of manual therapies, electrotherapies and remedial exercise program prescriptions applied to help your animal heal and develop.
-This functional approach to healing employs highly-trained and research driven knowledge and application of modern, tried and tested protocols.
+Veterinary Physiotherapy is the application of manual therapies, electrotherapies and remedial exercise program prescriptions to enhance the natural healing processes.

 Animals show pain and discomfort in many different ways; prey animals such as horses also try and cover it up to reduce their exposure as targets to predators (historically).
 It is a highly-trained skill to determine: